-The Norwegian Oil & Gas Decom Forum (NOGDF) has had several strategic focus areas where groups have been working on these and one of them covered the requirement for a standard WBS/CBS structure for estimation of decommissioning.
+The Norsk Oil & Gas Decom Forum has had several strategic focus areas where groups have been working on these and one of them covered the requirement for a standard WBS/CBS structure for estimation of decommissioning.

-After a review the group working on the standard WBS/CBS structure decided the most logical way forward was to implement the Oil and Gas UK (OGUK) guideline for decommissioning work breakdown structure.
+After a review, the group working on the standard WBS/CBS structure decided the most logical way forward was to implement the OGUK guideline for decommissioning cost estimation.
 One of the major reasons behind this was the aim to have one common standard for both the UKCS as well as NCS so allowing a better understanding of estimates as well as a better basis for benchmarking.

-The result is that the first issue of this Decommissioning work breakdown structure handbook is based on the Oil and Gas UK Decommissioning Work Breakdown Structure, October 2019.
+The result is that the first issue of this Decommissioning cost estimation guideline is based on the OGUK guideline for decommissioning cost estimation, October 2019.

 As experience in decommissioning develops across operators, it is recommended that these Guidelines are reviewed periodically.
-NOGDF will work closely with OGUK in relation to any reviews of the standard decommissioning work breakdown structure.
+Norwegian Oil and Gas will work closely with OGUK in relation to any reviews of the standard guideline on decommissioning cost estimation.